Resources

 How to - Hold Your Own Memorial

-In traumatic bereavement, children and young people experience very strong emotions because of the meaning they make of the death.
+In traumatic grief and bereavement, children and young people experience very strong emotions because of the meaning they make of the death.

 Our guide on how to plan a funeral.
 A funeral is an opportunity to create a special tribute to your loved one and whilst painful, can also be memorable and a positive experience.